Playing Cards

 Genre/Form (655)

-Playing cards made specifically for forecasting the future. - Tarot cards. ‡2 gmgpc
+Playing cards made specifically for forecasting the future. - Game cards. ‡2 gmgpc

 - Mah jong. ‡2 gmgpc